Methanocorpusculaceae

-In taxonomy, the Methanocorpusculaceae are a family of microbes within the order Methanomicrobiales.
+Methanocorpusculaceae is a family of microbes within the order Methanomicrobiales.
 It contains exactly one genus, Methanocorpusculum.
 The species within Methanocorpusculum were first isolated from anaerobic digesters and anaerobic wastewater treatment plants.
 In the wild, they prefer freshwater environments.
 Unlike many other methanogenic archaea, they do not require high temperatures or extreme salt concentrations to live and grow.

 Nomenclature

 The name Methanocorpusculaceae has Latin roots.
 Overall, it means family of bodies that produce methane.

 Description and metabolism

 The cells within this species are coccoid, small and irregular.
 They are Gram-negatives and not very motile.
 They reduce carbon dioxide to methane using hydrogen, but they can also use formate and secondary alcohols.
 They cannot use acetate or methylamines.
 They grow most quickly at 30–40 °C.

 Phylogeny

 The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).